20 Ways to Support Your Child’s Personality Development - Baby Chick

 5. Model the Behavior You Want To See

-If you want your child to be kind and use their manners or show respect, you need to demonstrate what this looks like.
+If you want your child to be kind and use their manners or show respect, you need to show them what this looks like in real life.
 This needs to be shown in how you treat your child and others.

 6. Don’t Rush Their Feelings